Google Workspace : Collaboration + productivity apps (opens in new tab)

-- We've also highlighted the best free word processor of 2018
+We've also featured the best free office software.

 LibreOffice is the offspring of The Document Foundation and split from OpenOffice in 2010.
 The suite itself is free and open source, and is made up of a word processor, spreadsheet and presentation software, and is available in 110 languages.